NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/hazard_characterization.rst

 with observations of damage and loss across an inventory.
 As such this testbed includes the option to use existing hindcast data from established community providers as input to the loss estimation workflow.
 New Jersey’s most notable storm event in recent history was Superstorm Sandy (2012).
-According to [NJDEP15]_ and [USDOC13]_, Sandy's devastation included 346,000 homes damaged, more than 1,000 vessels sunked or abandoned, and more than 100 drinking water and wasterwater treatment plans affected, which led to 30 billion for repairing and relacing the damage cased by the storm.
+According to [NJDEP15]_ and [USDOC13]_, Sandy's devastation included 346,000 homes damaged.
+The New Jersey State Hazard Mitigation Plan [NJSHMP]_ further notes that storm surge accounts for 90% of the deaths and property damage during hurricanes in this region.
 While Atlantic County was designated as a “Sandy-Affected Community” by FEMA and the State of New Jersey, the wind and storm surge intensities in the county were significantly less than those observed in the more northern counties.
 Nonetheless, these historical inputs are provided to demonstrate the workflow’s ability to support hindcast evaluations of damage and loss in actual storm events.